-- set up your ISV name - install your RLM license (do not change this call) - register ISV-defined hostids, and - include or exclude code for optional hostids (e.g., dongles, etc)
+- set up your ISV name - install your RLM license (do not change this call) - allow or disallow your server to run on virtual machines - an option to create a FLEXIm-compatible lock file - register ISV-defined hostids, and - include or exclude code for optional hostids (e.g., dongles, etc)

-Edit this file before compiling your applications.
+Edit this file before compiling your isv server or applications.

-Once you have created these 2 files you are ready to link your applications with the RLM libraries.
+Once you have created these 2 files you create your ISV server by typing "make" in the kit directory, and you are ready to link your applications with the RLM libraries.